Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Discussions and Challenges

 \subsection{Model Interpretability}

-The opacity of complex AI-based reconstruction models limits clinical trust \citep{eke2024role}.
-To improve interpretability, recent models decompose reconstruction into traceable steps \citep{salahuddin2022transparency}.
-Current methods mainly fall into two categories: ante-hoc interpretability \citep{li2018tell,li2018deep} and post-hoc interpretability \citep{selvaraju2017grad,sundararajan2017axiomatic}.
+The limited transparency of complex AI-based reconstruction models remains a major obstacle to clinical trust and adoption \citep{eke2024role}.
+To improve interpretability, recent studies attempt to decompose reconstruction into more traceable steps or to align learning modules with physically meaningful operations \citep{salahuddin2022transparency}.
+Existing strategies can generally be divided into ante-hoc interpretability \citep{li2018tell} and post-hoc interpretability \citep{selvaraju2017grad,sundararajan2017axiomatic}.

-In the field of radiological image reconstruction, Zhang et al. proposed DUN-SA by unfolding the iterative stages of an optimization algorithm into network modules with clear physical meanings \citep{zhang2025deep}.
-This approach makes the learning process more interpretable and addresses the lack of explainability in deep learning-based multimodal MRI reconstruction.

-We believe that improving the interpretability of radiological image reconstruction models will accelerate the clinical deployment of AI.
+In radiological image reconstruction, Zhang et al. proposed DUN-SA by unfolding iterative optimization stages into network modules with clear physical meanings \citep{zhang2025deep}.
+This design improves interpretability and addresses the lack of explainability in deep learning-based multimodal MRI reconstruction.
+More broadly, explicit representations are often easier to interpret because their parameters are directly associated with grids, coefficients, or primitives, whereas implicit neural fields tend to be more abstract and harder to explain.
+Improving interpretability will therefore be essential for the safe and effective clinical deployment of AI-based radiological reconstruction.